DiTEC-WDN Dataset (DWD)

 -

-Output parameters includes simulation outcomes which researchers are interested in (e.g., pressure, flow rate, head, ...)
+Output parameters includes simulation measurements (e.g., pressure, flow rate, head, ...)

 Both parameters are described as nodal/edge features in the snapshot graph.
-Their values are diverse but temporal correlated with those of other snapshots in the same scenario.
-However, in DiTEC-WDN, two scenarios are considered completely different WDNs despite their origin being the same network.
+Their values are diverse but temporally correlated with those of other snapshots in the same scenario.
+However, in DWD, any two scenarios are independent and unrelated since they are created from different configurations (despite the same original network).

 Acknowledgement